 Finally, if for any reason you do NOT wish to be considered for selection for the National (perhaps because you have to be off camp on that Thursday), it is MOST IMPORTANT that you let us know.
 Selecting someone who then turns out to be unavailable makes trouble for everyone.

-I have been honoured with the Captaincy of this year’s team to compete against the Combined Services and Home Countries, I’m also pleased to report that Ron Booth has accepted the role of adjutant.
+I am honoured and delighted with the Captaincy of this year’s team to compete against the Combined Services and Home Countries, I am also pleased to announce Douglas Gass has accepted the role of adjutant.

 Certificates of Competence